Esmarra/JumpingCarrot/Final_Project/readme.md

 </p>

 ### How it Works
+* PIC24 - Reads Data from 4 LDR's(using ADC) and sends it to ESP8266 via Uart0
-* ESP8266 Reads all data from sensors (Humidity/Light/Odometry-encoder)
+* ESP8266 - Reads data from HTU21D sensor (Humidity/Temperature) and receives LDR's Light Values via Uart0
-* ESP8266 Sends data to RaspberryPi (using node Red???)
+* ESP8266 - Sends all Sensor data to MQQT Broker running at Raspbery pi
-* GG EASY
+* Raspbery pi - Is running MQQT server and NodeRed, this then creates a webpage where you can see all Sensor Data